-What makes this recipe so special is the tangy Thai lemongrass-honey sauce that marries so perfectly with salmon's natural flavors.
-Pan-frying salmon is quick, and sears in the flavors and omega-3 goodness of the fish.
+What makes this recipe so special is the tangy Thai lemongrass-honey sauce that marries perfectly with salmon's natural flavors.
+Pan frying salmon is quick and sears in both the flavors and omega-3 goodness of the fish.
 An extremely delicious recipe that can be made in under 30 minutes, pan-fried salmon with Thai sauce is great for an everyday dinner entree that even your kids will love.

 - For the Marinade:

 - 1/2 cup rice vinegar, or substitute white vinegar or apple cider vinegar